grame-cncm/faustdoc/src/manual/quick-start.md

 The goal of this section is to teach you how to use the basic elements of the Faust programming language in approximately two hours!
 While DSP algorithms can be easily written from scratch in Faust, we'll just show you here how to use existing elements implemented in the [Faust libraries](https://faustlibraries.grame.fr/), connect them to each other, and implement basic user interfaces (UI) to control them.

-One of the strength of Faust lies in its libraries that implement hundreds of functions.
-So you should be able to go a long way after reading this section, simply by using what's already out here.
+One of the strengths of Faust lies in its libraries that implement hundreds of functions.
+So you should be able to go a long way after reading this section, simply by using what's already out there.

 This tutorial was written assuming that the reader is already familiar with basic concepts of computer music and programming.